gfxdisp/FovVideoVDP/README.md

 ## Display specification

 Unlike most image quality metrics, FovVideoVDP needs physical specification of the display (e.g. its size, resolution, peak brightness) and viewing conditions (viewing distance, ambient light) to compute accurate predictions.
 The specifications of the displays are stored in `fvvdp_data/display_models.json`.
-You can add the exact specification of your display to this file, however, it is unknown to you, you are encouraged to use one of the standard display specifications listed on the top of that file, for example `standard_4k`, or `standard_fhd`.
+You can add the exact specification of your display to this file, or create a new JSON file and pass it as `--display-models` parameter (`fvvdp` command).
+If the display specification is unknown to you, you are encouraged to use one of the standard display specifications listed on the top of that file, for example `standard_4k`, or `standard_fhd`.
 If you use one of the standard displays, there is a better chance that your results will be comparable with other studies.

 You specify the display by passing `--display` argument to the PyTorch code, or `display_name` parameter to the MATLAB code.

 Note the the specification in `display_models.json` is for the display and not the image.
 If you select to use `standard_hdr` with the resolution of 3840x2160 for your display and pass a 1920x1080 image, the metric will assume that the image occupies one quarter of that display (the central portion).
+If you want to enlarge the image to the full resolution of the display, pass `--full-screen-resize {fast_bilinear,bilinear,bicubic,lanczos}` option (now works with video only).

 ### Custom specification